-The following table summarizes the undergraduate prizes awarded by the University.
+The following table summarizes the undergraduate prizes for this Faculty awarded by the University.
 Prizes which are not specific to any School are listed under General.
 All other prizes are listed under the Faculty or Schools in which they are awarded.

 Information regarding the establishment of new prizes may be obtained from the Examinations Section located on the Ground Floor of the Chancellery.

-Donor/Name of Prize Value \$ Awarded for General Sydney Technical College Union Award 150.00 and medal Leadership in the development of student affairs, and academic proficiency throughout the course University of New South Wales Alumni Association Statuette Achievement for community benefit - students in their final or graduating year $% \left(1\right) =\left(1\right) +\left($
+Donor/Name of Prize Value \$ Awarded for General Sydney Technical College Union Award 150.00 and medal Leadership in the development of student affairs, and academic proficiency throughout the course University of New South Wales Alumni Association Statuette Achievement for community benefit - students in their final or graduating year